-Overall it’s a great mid-budget CPU except it’s a year older compared to Intel i5 10600 and in terms of performance Ryzen 3600 lacks to Intel i5 10600.
-If you want a future proof processor with PCIe and faster RAM support then you can go for this processor.
+Overall it’s a great mid-budget CPU except it’s a year older compared to Intel i5 10600 and in terms of performance Ryzen 3600 lacks Intel i5 10600.
+If you want a future-proof processor with PCIe and faster RAM support then you can go for this processor.

 Pros of Ryzen 5 3600

 - Has excellent 35MB cache